fbpx

 How have you gone about selecting artists for the label?

-Takuya Matsumato, he was someone that got tipped to me by Lindsay Todd, he had no press and was just this unknown guy from Japan.
+Takuya Matsumato, he was someone that got tipped to me by Firecracker Recordings label boss Lindsay Todd (House Of Traps), he had no press and was just this unknown guy from Japan.
 Move D and Floating Points were playing his stuff.
-I can’t remember how I ended up talking to him, maybe Soundcloud, he’s quite shy, but he agreed to send over some tracks.
+I can’t remember how I ended up talking to him, maybe through Soundcloud, he’s quite shy, but he agreed to send over some tracks.

-That was the 2nd release – we’re on the 5th now.
-I’ve got the 6th EP ready for early next year, and I’m working on the 7th release at the moment.
+That was the 2nd release – we’re on the fifth now.
+I’ve got the sixth EP ready for early 2015 and I’m working on the seventh release at the moment.

-All of the records you’ve released are very different to one another.
+The records you’ve released so far are all very different to one another.

 Yeah they are.
-A lot of the tracks had been sent to me before I founded the label, I guess that’s thanks to working in a record shop, and you just pick up a lot of contacts.
-So already there was a little ball of things rolling.
+A lot of the tracks had been sent to me before I founded the label, I guess that’s thanks to working at Phonica, meeting artists and producers and picking up a lot of contacts.
+There was already a little ball rolling!

-So the guy who I was trying to push to other people, Hazylujah, I just turned around and signed him myself to my label.
-He uploaded some incredible new tracks to Soundcloud and I got back to him, told him to take it down, as I wanted to release it and wanted to start with something that was really interesting and quite strange.
-I didn’t want anything too straight.
-So things just started to spiral, everything about the label follows that haphazard approach.
+The producer I was trying to promote to other labels was Hazylujah, I just turned around one day and signed him to the label.
+He uploaded incredible new tracks to Soundcloud and I got back to him and told him to take them down, as I wanted to release them myself and wanted to start with something that was interesting and quite strange.
+I didn’t want anything too straight forward.
+Things just started to spiral, everything about the label follows that haphazard approach.

 The logo I’m not sure where I saw it, somewhere on an electrical fitting inside a house, I kept on seeing it everyday, some old Bakelite fitting in my house from the 1960s or something.

-Which artists on Meda Fury are UK based?
+Which producers on Meda Fury are currently based in the UK?

 None yet!
 I’m working on it though.
 That’s another thing the first three came to me from different countries, there’s so much good music out there that needs to be released.
 Each release is from a different country, going forward.

-There are 195 countries in the world…so you’re kind of limited.
-A bit like the record label 50Weapons, 50 records only…or so they say.
+There are 195 countries in the world…so you’re limited to that number.
+It’s a bit like 50Weapons, 50 records only.

 I can’t wait for the first UK one.
 We will be revisiting countries, I’ve got plans for more releases from Japan and Italy, next year.

-Do the potential UK artists work at Phonica?
+Do any of the upcoming artists joining the label work at Phonica?

 No not at all, ones an older guy who used to do stuff on Warp, but hasn’t done stuff for a long time.
 There’s also a really young guy from London.
 Then there’s someone else in the middle.
 So I’m looking forward to confirming one of these guys – I hope!